moirabanka/traingame/to-do.md

 Mechanics
 - [x] character actions change emotional state
+- [ ] character traits
+    Minor modifiers for your character.
+Traits should be acquirable through gameplay (e.g: licking the table will give you the 'toothpick' trait), possibly with some that can be chosen at character creation.
+A character's current traits should be stored as a list in their save file, and may be referenced in special circumstances or used when describing your character
 - [ ] current emotional state effects narration
 - [ ] emotional spiralling
 - [ ] character rebellion